-If your mixed container of succulents seems to be outgrowing their pot, it is time to replant.
-If your plants have been in the same container for months or even a couple of years, they’ve depleted the soil and have likely removed all the nutrients.
-So, even if the plants have not gotten too big for the pot, they will benefit from repotting into new succulent soil fortified with fresh minerals and vitamins.
+If your mixed container of succulents seems to be outgrowing its pot, it’s time to replant.
+If your plants have been in the same container for months or even years, they’ve depleted the soil and have likely removed all the nutrients from it.
+So, even if the plants don’t need to be moved to a new pot, they will benefit from repotting into new succulent-specific soil mix that’s fortified with fresh minerals and vitamins.

 How to Repot Succulent Arrangements

 If you’re repotting into the same planter, remove all the plants as mentioned above and put them to the side until you wash the container and fill it with fresh soil.
 If no roots were broken, you may moisten the soil.
 Put broken roots into dry soil only to avoid root damage and rot.
 Leave an inch or two (2.5-5 cm) between plants to allow for room to grow.